Qualysec

 Understanding Compliance vs. Practical Security:

-This knowledge of this regulatory and standards environment can guide the Canadian healthcare organizations and device makers to get beyond box-ticking compliance to meaningful security practices that can facilitate patient safety.
+This knowledge of the regulatory and standards environment can guide the Canadian healthcare organizations and device makers to get beyond box-ticking compliance to meaningful security practices that can facilitate patient safety.

 Shared Responsibility: Manufacturers vs Healthcare Providers